 Make sure it is signed by both the tenant and the landlord.
 A tenant should not sign a bond refund form unless they agree to the amount claimed by the landlord.

 Only one tenant on the lease needs to sign the bond refund.
-If only one tenant is claiming the refund and other tenants are listed on the bond, attach a completed declaration form to the refund form.
+If only one tenant is claiming the refund and other tenants are listed on the bond, complete and send the individual EFT payment request and declaration (PDF 309KB).

 How bonds are refunded